pyscal/pyscal/docs/source/gettingstarted.rst

     conda activate myenv

-In case there is no cmake and c++11, these can be installed using,
+In case Cmake and C++11 are not available, these can be installed using,

 .. code:: console